Emerald City Pet Rescue - Animal Supply Store Online Now!

-To view our Beautiful Emerald City Seattle doggies please visit the link below
+To view our Beautiful Emerald City Seattle pets please visit the link below

 We Partner with

-All Emerald City Pet Rescue Adopted Doggies come fully vetted until healthy, spayed or neutered, vaccinated, fecal clear, treated for any parasites, worms, and fleas, groomed, and microchipped.
-Your adoption of an Emerald City Pet Rescue doggie also includes a new collar, leash, harness.
+All Emerald City Pet Rescue Adopted pets come fully vetted until healthy, spayed or neutered, vaccinated, fecal clear, treated for any parasites, worms, and fleas, groomed, and microchipped.

-Emerald City Pet Rescue exists to rescue abused, neglected and homeless animals from the streets and high kill shelters, primarily those in the Los Angeles and San Bernadino, California high kill shelters, and place them into loving and forever homes.
-Emerald City Pet Rescue runs entirely by dedicated volunteers who offer their time and resources to house, train, rehabilitate, transport and care for these animals.
-We Are a Rescue Group, Founded by Vivian Goldbloom.
+Emerald City Pet Rescue, founded by Vivian Goldbloom, exists to rescue abused, neglected and homeless animals from streets and high kill shelters and place them into loving, forever homes.
+Sometimes these animals can come from other countries and sometimes from right around the corner, that are homeless, abandoned, and the unwanted.
+Emerald City Pet Rescue is run by dedicated staff and volunteers who offer their time and resources to house, train, rehabilitate, transport and care for these animals.

 Emerald City Pet Rescue is dedicated to the following goals:

-Providing the best medical care possible to neglected, abused and injured animals
+Providing the best medical care possible to our animals and to